squirreldev-fs/adsbAlerting/README.md

 Aircraft registered in the database will trigger an alert when detected for the first time.
 Thanks to this database, additional information can also displayed.

+Using dump1090 to access the ADS-B antenna and sent information over the network.
+This application then reads this information by opening a TCP socket.

 ## Setup
 ### main.cpp
 Three paths are defined in this file.